LandDerAufgehendenRotenSonne/PlayerDistributor/README.md

 with no faction are forced into the same faction.
 The result is written to a copy of the original Excel file in the output directory.

+While processing, any potential problems are printed to the terminal and should be checked/fixed manually.
+At the end, an overview of the different groups and factions is printed.
+If the largest groups size is equal to the groupLimit (default: 32), consider increasing the group limit or enforcing mutual friendships only to ensure players are grouped with their friends properly.

 ## How to run the .jar
 Open a Terminal in the same Directory as the .jar File and enter:
 **java -jar FILE_NAME.jar**